 Johnny Silverhand and Vee

-It is worth to talk about Johnny separately.
+It is worth talking about Johnny separately.
 The character of Keanu Reeves is the real star of the game.
 This guy is a rocker, a revolutionary and a terrorist, a narcissist, and just a disastrous asshole.
 He is devilishly charismatic and capable of gracing any scene with himself.

 And at the same time, the duet between V and Johnny is excellent.
 The main character can both ignore the “guest from the past” and constantly engage in a dialogue with him, which turns some scenes into the theater of the absurd.
 These dialogues come out very lively, and each time they reveal a little bit of Silverhand’s personality to the player, showing him from an unexpected side.
 When Johnny first appears in the game, he proves to be almost a central villain for V. It is up to you to determine the mood in which Silverhand will arrive at the end of the game, whether he will become your comrade or will remain an unwilling opponent.
 Such diversity definitely increases the Cyberpunk 2077 rating.